ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/url-support.md

 are included out of the box.
 This enables fetching of resources, extraction of resources from within archives, and decompression of archives.

+## Source directories and paths

+At the time of writing, due to other technical constraints, only ZIP and JAR archive types are supported when discovering Proto sources.

+This is reflected by the affected APIs only taking a local filesystem path, rather than a URI/URL.

+You can use other Maven plugins to first extract other archive types to work around this constraint.

 ## Protocol nesting

 Protocols within URLs are stackable and nestable.
 When being evaluated, the innermost